 The Office continued with the implementation of the Human Resources Strategy 2009-12 (the Strategy) during the year.
-The Strategy aims to support the attraction and retention of staff and staff development through performance management and continuous professional development.
-Work was undertaken on the Strategy in three key areas:
+The Strategy aims to support the attraction and retention of staff and staff development through performance management and continuous professional development, through:

-• Recruitment, Retention and Engagement of High Quality Staff
+Recruitment, Retention and Engagement of High Quality Staff

-Recruitment practices are proving successful in attracting staff to apply for positions with the Office, with high numbers of quality applications received for positions advertised during the year.
+Recruitment practices continue to prove successful in attracting staff to apply for positions with the Office, with high numbers of quality applications received for positions advertised during the year.
 The Office provides benefits for staff such as flexible work options and part-time arrangements and this is promoted in all job advertisements.
-Staff use flexible work options, and staff, in all areas and at all levels, have access to, and use, part-time or purchased leave arrangements as well as working from home arrangements.
+Staff have access to flexible work options, including part-time or purchased leave arrangements and work from home arrangements.